Islandora-Devops/isle-buildkit/README.md

 ## Design Constraints

-To be able to support a wide variety of backends for ``confd``, as well as orchestration tools, all calls to ``getv`` **must provide a default**.
+To be able to support a wide variety of backends for ``confd``, as well as orchestration tools, all calls to ``getv`` **must use getenv for the default value**.
 With the exception of keys that do not get used unless defined like ``DRUPAL_SITE_{SITE}_NAME``.
 This means the whatever backend for configuration, wether it be ``etcd``, ``consul``, or ``environment variables``, containers can successfully start without any other container present.
+Additionally it ensure that the order of precedence for configuration settings.

 This does not completely remove dependencies between containers, for example, when the [demo](../docker/demo/README.md) starts it requires a running